ENG

 Applicants for doctoral studies should submit the following set of documents:

-• identification document (required for identification);
+• Identification document (required for identity verification)

-• certificate confirming proficiency in a foreign language;
+• Certificate confirming proficiency in a foreign language

 Interview